FREDDY SAM - The New Muralist

 “It’s important for me to create work that the community I’m painting for is proud of,” he says.
 “Through interviews, I try to make murals that are relevant and that the community feels a sense of ownership of.”

 By the time you read this, Sam will have been in New Orleans working on a project with Amnesty International, then the Dominican Republic for a residency, followed by Los Angeles for a mural commission, Hawaii for a street art festival and then right back to LA to work on more murals.

 “What I’m grateful for are the experiences my art has provided,” he says.
-“I realize the meaning of my work is the very action of it, and therefore I must just keep on practicing, exploring and experimenting, and the work will evolve naturally.
+“I realise the meaning of my work is the very action of it, and therefore I must just keep on practising, exploring and experimenting, and the work will evolve naturally.
 As soon as you apply your mind to something, the world starts to provide for that.”